bg

 Challenges and Criticisms

 Despite its high performance, Solana has faced notable challenges.
 The network has experienced several significant outages that temporarily halted block production, raising concerns about its stability under heavy load.
-Critics also point to centralization risks; the demanding hardware requirements for running a validator node have resulted in a smaller validator count compared to networks like Ethereum.
+Critics also point to centralization risks, as the demanding hardware requirements for running a validator node have resulted in a smaller validator count compared to networks like Ethereum.
 Furthermore, the rapid growth of its blockchain data presents an ongoing challenge for storage and long-term network scalability.

 Where to Buy SOL Tokens